Alexander Löhr: Commander-in-Chief South East

 The territory of the NDH consisted much of modern Croatia along with all of Bosnia-Herzegovina and the NDH had 1,925,000 Serbs living within its territory (30% of the NDH's population).
-The policy of the violently anti-Serb Ustaše regime was to forcibly convert one-third of the Serbs to Roman Catholicism, expel one-third into Serbia and to kill the remaining one-third, through in practice the Ustaše policy often degenerated into genocide as Ustaše units to kill all of the Serbs living within their locality.
+The policy of the violently anti-Serb Ustaše regime was to forcibly convert one-third of the Serbs to Roman Catholicism, expel one-third into Serbia and to kill the remaining one-third, through in practice the Ustaše policy often degenerated into genocide as Ustaše units sought to kill all of the Serbs living within their locality.
 German officials grumbled that it was absurd for the Ustaše to starkly alienate 30% of the NDH's population in such an extreme manner as it was noted that prečani Serbs were disproportionately overrepresented in the ranks of the Partisans.
 In September 1942, Löhr met with Hitler just before the Fūhrer was due to meet Ante Pavelić, the Poglavnik ("Leader") of the NDH.
 Löhr complained to Hitler that the Ustaše's anti-Serb policies had driven most of the NDH's Serb population into supporting the Partisans as the only military force capable of defending them from the Ustaše.
 He wanted Hitler to order Pavelić to stop the attacks on the prečani Serbs not on moral grounds, but as the best way to stop the Partisans from recruiting within the prečani Serb communities.
 Likewise, he did not criticise the anti-Semitic and anti-Romany policies of the Ustaše apparently out of the belief that Jews and Romany (Gypsies) were natural supporters of the Partisans.
 Löhr was especially critical of the Ustaše as an ally as he noted the Ustaše militia and the NDH Army were usually useless in combat as he stated "the Croatian troops are disintegrating" and "the Ustaša government itself is on the verge of chaos".
 He added that Wehrmacht officers in Yugoslavia disliked joint operations with the NDH forces owing to their poor discipline and unreliability in combat.
 Hitler laughingly dismissed Löhr's concerns, saying that the Ustaše was just "letting off a little steam" by trying to kill all of the Serbs living in the NDH, and ignored Löhr's suggestion that he discuss the issue at his meeting with Pavelić.
 At the Pavelić-Hitler meeting, the former denied that his anti-Serb policies had anything to do with increasing support for the Partisans and claimed the principle problem was a lack of arms.
 Pavelić claimed that if only Germany provided more arms, the Ustaše would wipe out the Partisans within a matter of weeks.

 Germany had forced the NDH to sign a number of one-sided economic agreements in 1941 that turned over control of the Croat economy to the Reich.
 Hitler consistently took the line that he only cared about Pavelić following the economic agreements he had forced Pavelić to sign, and that he could not care less about what the NDH was trying to do to its Serb minority.
 Under the terms of the German-Croat treaty of 16 May 1941, Croatia had been turned into a German economic colony with the 'Reich' controlling all of the most important aspects of the NDH's economy in both the Italian and German occupation zones.
-The bauxite mines in Bosnia-Herzegovina where Germany obtained much of the bauxite it used to make aluminum were placed under German ownership in the German-Croat treaty, despite being located in the Italian zone, which was a constant source of Italo-German tension.
+The bauxite mines in Bosnia-Herzegovina where Germany obtained much of the bauxite it used to make aluminum (which in turn was used to make aircraft) were placed under German ownership in the German-Croat treaty, despite being located in the Italian zone, which was a constant source of Italo-German tension.
 A major opponent of Löhr was the Foreign Minister Joachim von Ribbentrop, who supported the NDH against the Wehrmacht as the only way of keeping the Auswärtige Amt involved in Yugoslavia, which led Ribbentrop to argue to Hitler that the NDH was "capable of life" and the Ustaše were a "state-creating movement".
 Ribbentrop maintained that there was no need for the Wehrmacht to assume operational control over NDH forces as Löhr wanted, and that relations between Berlin and Zagreb would be best conducted by the German embassy in Zagreb.